mozilla-it/refractr/README.md

 ## refractr at mozilla

-refractr runs on GKE at mozilla, it is build with GHA and installed via helm.
+refractr runs on GKE at mozilla, it is built with GHA and installed via helm.

 ## refractr.yaml spec